 In the previous step, we identified a set of possible Literals that can take up the value of a placeholder variable.
 But still, we have not found the exact literal to "fill in".
 This requires using raw TransOut to identify transcribed tokens for Literals.
 In this step, we segment TransOut such that only relevant tokens are retrieved to be compared against items in set B. For a placeholder variable in BestStruct, we first identify a window in TransOut, denoting where the literal in TransOut is likely to be found.
 In our example, the window for x1 starts at token first and ends at token name.
-We then enumerate all the possible substrings (phonetic representation) of Literals occurring in the window in set A. The maximum possible length of the substring is given by a parameter, WindowSize.
+We then enumerate all the possible substrings (phonetic representation) of Literals occurring in the window in set A. The maximum possible length of the substring is given by a WindowSize parameter.
 WindowSize needs to be tuned based on how many sub-tokens ASR splits a single token into.
-For example, a token like CUSTID\1729A can be split into 7 subtokens ({CUSTID,\,1,7,2,9,A}).
+For example, a token like CUSTID 1729A can be split into 7 sub-tokens ({CUSTID, , 1, 7, 2, 9, A}).
 Thus, setting WindowSize of 7 lets our algorithm merge all sub-tokens into one.
 This also presents a tradeoff with the running time, i.e., increasing WindowSize would lead to a higher accuracy but also an increase in latency.
 From our initial experiments with the dataset mentioned in Section 6.1, we found that ASR often splits many schema Literals into 2 or 3 subtokens.
 Thus, we set WindowSize = 3.
-In our running example, for placeholder variable x1, the set A is given by {first, name, firstname}, while set B is the set of attribute names.
+In our running example, for placeholder variable x1, set A is given by {first, name, firstname}, while set B is the set of attribute names.

-4.3 Literal Assignment
+C. Literal Assignment

 As final step, we retrieve the most likely literal for a placeholder variable by comparing the enumerated strings in set A and relevant Literals in set B. The comparison is based on the character level edit distance of the strings in phonetic representation.
-One straightforward approach is to do an all pairs comparison to retrieve the item in set Bthat gives the minimum edit distance with any item in set A. However, this approach does not necessarily give the correct desired literal.
+One straightforward approach is to do an all pairs comparison to retrieve the item in set B that gives the minimum edit distance with any item in set A. However, this approach does not necessarily give the correct desired literal.
 We observe that ASR is likely to break apart a large token into a series of sub-tokens with some sub-tokens erroneously transcribed.
 Hence, there can exist a literal that has minimum edit distance with a correctly transcribed sub-token but not necessarily overall.
 Moreover, resolving ties with this approach is non-trivial and requires more tedious heuristics.
 Two examples below illustrates this issue.

-Set $A = \{ FRONT (FRNT), DATE (TT), \}$ Example 1.
-FRONTDATE (FRNTTT) and set $B = \{\text{FROMDATE (FRMTT)}, \}$ TODATE (TTT).
+Example 1.
+Set $A = \{\text{FRONT (FRNT), DATE (TT), FRONTDATE (FRNTTT)}\}$ and set $B = \{\text{FROMDATE (FRMTT), TODATE (TTT)}\}$.
 The ground truth literal is FROMDATE.
 But, the minimum edit distance occurs between pair DATE and TODATE.
-Hence, the approach of returning a literal in set Bthat gives minimum edit distance with any item in set Awould simply not work.
+Hence, the approach of returning a literal in set B that gives minimum edit distance with any item in set A would simply not work.

 Example 2.
-Set $A = \{\text{RUM} (\text{RM}), \text{DATE} (\text{TT}), \text{RUMDATE} \}$ (RMTT) and set $B = \{$ FROMDATE (FRMTT), TODATE (TTT) $\}$ .
+Set $A = \{\text{RUM} \ (\text{RM}), \text{DATE} \ (\text{TT}), \text{RUMDATE} \ (\text{RMTT}) \}$ and set $B = \{\text{FROMDATE} \ (\text{FRMTT}), \text{TODATE} \ (\text{TTT}) \}$.
 The ground truth literal is again FROMDATE.
 However, both FROMDATE and TODATE give minimum edit distance of 1 with RUMDATE and DATE respectively.
 To resolve this tie, we can use an additional information that RUM has less edit distance with FROMDATE, than with TODATE.
 Hence, now we have 2 out of 3 items in set A for which edit distance with FROMDATE is less than edit distance with TODATE.
 This would help us retrieve FROMDATE with a greater confidence.
+Inspired by this, we propose the following literal voting algorithm.